minishift/minishift/docs/using.md

 <a name="mounted-host-folders"></a>
 ## Mounted host folders

-Some of drivers will mount a host folder within the VM so that you can easily share files between the VM and host.
+Some drivers will mount a host folder within the VM so that you can easily share files between the VM and the host.
-These are not configurable at the moment and are different for each driver and OS that you use.
+These are not configurable at the moment and are different for each driver and the OS that you use.

 **Note:** Host folder sharing is not implemented in the KVM driver yet.